abartzos/flapPy/README.md

 # flapPy
-FlapPy, is flappy bird-like game, written in python (by me), using pygame.
+FlapPy, is flappy bird-like game, written in python, using pygame.
 Could be useful for educational purposes.